ABOUT THE ONLY ANIMAL

 - Focused outreach to IBPOC communities for all of our events.

 - Creating leadership roles from those with diverse and racialized lived climate experience.

 - Providing safe space for cultural practices such as prayer.

 - Providing written copies of oral texts for those who prefer it.

 - Enabling easy, non-verbal communication (ie. the use of colour or symbol markers) of acceptable levels of social interaction.

-- Being open and active towards making childcare onsite possible, and also providing resources for child care to those who need it.
+- Being open and active towards making childcare available onsite, and also providing resources for childcare to those who need it.

 - Accessible by multiple modes of transportation with a focus on walking and local bus stops.
-Accessible / reserved parking areas.
+Having accessible/reserved parking areas.

 - Providing additional resources for travel and accommodation for Artists and Facilitators from rural and northern regions.

-- TOA acknowledges we live in a climate emergency and that it affects on our Participants health and wellness.
+- The Only Animal acknowledges we live in a climate emergency and that it has effects on our Participants’ health and wellness.